Guide to Development Management in Construction

 • Ensures design/finance/construction integration: Development management brings consultants, contractors, and financiers into one coordinated process, so decisions in one area don’t derail another.

-This kind of structure is essential on large or high-stakes projects.
+This kind of skill and experience is essential on large or high-stakes projects.
 Without it, even well-funded developments can stall due to poor coordination, missed deadlines, or unclear accountability.
 Development management is what keeps the whole machine moving.

 Development Management Lifecycle